Did Your University Breach Its Contract During Covid?

 Stay Informed

-What do we know about university covid scandal?
+What do we know about university covid claim?

 • Affected students feel their degrees aren’t worth the cost, leaving them at a disadvantage when job hunting.